dromao/ES-doc-fix/docs/Deploy/setup-azuredevops.md

 ### Configure branch policies

-In order for the pull pipeline to run, set the `main` branch to require build verification.
+In order for the push pipeline to run, set the `main` branch to require build verification.

 https://docs.microsoft.com/en-us/azure/devops/repos/git/branch-policies